Saudi Arabia confirms role in strikes against Islamic State in Syria

 "An official source revealed that Saudi air forces took part in military operations in Syria against the Islamic State group and to support the moderate Syrian opposition, within an international coalition, to combat terrorism..., and to support the fraternal Syrian people in returning security, unity and development to this devastated country," the Saudi Press Agency (SPA) said.

-Saudi Foreign Minister Prince Saud al-Faisal Al Saud told SPA that the war against "terrorist" organizations would take years and require hard work and commitment from all parties.
+Saudi Foreign Minister Prince Saud al-Faisal Al Saud told SPA that the war against "terrorist" organisations would take years and require hard work and commitment from all parties.

 "Today we face a very dangerous situation where terrorist cells have turned into armies... that extend to all of Libya, Lebanon, Syria, Iraq and Yemen," he said.